maliMirkec/personal-website/site/articles/how-to-build-an-expandable-accessible-gallery.md

 ---
 layout: index
-title: How To Build An Expandable Accessible Gallery
+title: How to build an expandable accessible gallery
 tags:
   - blog
   - publications